ConacBreslin/CBBridge/README.md

     - the sticky navbar allows the user to navigate to any area of the site from their current location.
 ## Changes over course of development
 It was decided to use a sticky navbar which removed the need to 'return to top' buttons in all sections.

 The modal was temporarily abandoned as the buttons included on it were complicating the submit procedure but it was then simplified and reinstated.

+Labels were added to tables to indicate their swipeability.
 ## Known Bugs
 There is a paragraph inside the iframe to advise users if their browser does not support it, validator.w3.org calls this an error as it says says  text is not allowed in the iframe.However Code Institute's teaching and [stackoverflow.com](https://stackoverflow.com/questions/13523260/javascript-and-iframe-not-supported-in-browsers-other-than-ie/13523382#13523382) say this is permitted.

 When navigating on mobiles the navbar covers section headings, adding dimiss-on-tap improved but did not eliminate this issue.

 The navbar does not display in scrolling on some Samsung devices.
 ## Deployment
 ### The project was deployed to GitHub Pages in the following way.